 How to Avoid Three Common Early Retirement Pitfalls

 Congratulations on your early retirement!
-Whether you elected to retire early or weren't given a choice, you now have time to travel, pursue hobbies or spend more time with family.
-You can also remain financially secure during year early retirement when you avoid three common pitfalls.
+Whether you chose it or circumstances forced it, you now have time to travel, pursue hobbies, or spend more time with family.
+You can also remain financially secure during your early retirement by avoiding three common pitfalls.

 1. Spend Too Much Too Soon

-Just because you have access to a lump sum of money doesn't mean you should spend freely.
-Take time to think before you start buying.
-You don't want to run out of money and be left scrambling to find a job or other ways to supplement your income.
+Just because you have access to a lump sum doesn't mean you should spend freely.
+Take time to think before you start buying so you don't run out of money and be left scrambling to find a job or other income sources.

 2. Rely on Factors you Can't Control